 QUESTION: At the time of this incident in 1983, was Lt.
 Col. Stanislav Petrov, as an individual, in a position to push the button where he single-handedly could have launched the entire Soviet missile arsenal, unleashing World War III?

 RESPONSE: No. Stanislav Petrovs sole duty that day was to monitor satellite surveillance equipment and report any missile attack warnings up the chain-of-command where, ultimately, the top Soviet leadership would decide whether to launch a retaliatory attack against the West.
 Whether to launch an attack was not Stanislav Petrovs decision to make.
 His role, however, was crucial in the process of making that decision.
 If he had declared the attack warnings valid, as his computers indicated, the Soviet leadership likely would have taken his decision as fact.
-According to Bruce Blair, a Cold War nuclear strategies expert and nuclear disarmament advocate with the Center for Defense Information, The top leadership, given only a couple of minutes to decide, told that an attack had been launched, would make a decision to retaliate (Dateline NBC, Nov.
+According to Bruce Blair, a Cold War nuclear strategies expert and nuclear disarmament advocate formerly with the Center for Defense Information, and currently a nuclear security expert and a research scholar at Princeton University, The top leadership, given only a couple of minutes to decide, told that an attack had been launched, would make a decision to retaliate (Dateline NBC, Nov.
 12, 2000).
 By using his intelligence and intuition in declaring a false alarm, Stanislav Petrov prevented any possibility of an accidental nuclear war from occurring that day.

 * * *

 QUESTION: Since Lt.
 Col. Petrovs surveillance site presumably detected only five missiles launched toward the Soviet Union by the United States, why would anyone have considered this to be the start of a massive worldwide nuclear war?